Shopify vs Etsy: Which Should You Use to Sell Online?

-- Tipping, asking for a donation for your business, or to a charity is now an option that you can add to your online store’s checkout.
+- Tipping, asking for a donation for your business or charity, is now an option that you can add to your online store’s checkout.

 - The Express theme now allows businesses to create a store online as quickly and easily as possible, which is great news for many businesses in the times of the COVID-19 pandemic where more people are choosing to shop and order food or other goods online.

-- There is now a Shop App that is already being used by more than 16 million users to keep track of their favorite Shopify stores, the recommendations for them, and their orders.
+- There is now a Shop App that more than 16 million users are already using to keep track of their favorite Shopify stores, the recommendations for them, and their orders.

 - There are now more contact-free delivery and shopping options available, including local delivery and curbside pickup.